RichardO82/ADT-Lights/README.md

 All other components are listed in the BOM.
 Hardware size is M3x16mm.

+Initial Setup:
+1. Update SPIFFS_Uploader.ino with your network ssid and password and flash to ESP32 (configuration settings are in the comments at the top of in ADT_Lights.ino).
+2. Upload index.html and faders.html to the ESP32 using the uploader.
+3. Flash ADT_Lights.ino to the ESP32.

 Start-up and Configuration:

 1. Power on, wait for clock to display.